grking/python-wayland/docs/introduction.md

 # Introduction
 `python-wayland` is a pure python implementation of the Wayland protocol and focuses on enabling clients to connect to compositors and interact with the full range of wayland interfaces.

 This library seeks to expose the wayland protocol interfaces as they are, rather than convert them into some more Pythonic form.
-This means general wayland API documentation, such as [wayland.app](https://wayland.app), is directly useful and relevant to the use of this library.
+This means general [wayland API documentation](https://python-wayland.org/wayland) is directly useful and relevant to the use of this library.

 The wayland protocol is designed for clients and compositors to talk to one another, it doesn't seek to be a high-level developer friendly API for GUI creation.
 See Drew DeVault's [wayland book](https://wayland-book.com/) for a great introduction.